frankframework/frank-manual/docs/source/helloIbis.rst

 the possibility "failure".
 This allows Frank developers to handle errors and to have branching pipelines.

-Our forward points to the path "Exit", which was defined earlier as the only possible exit of the pipeline.
+Our forward points to the path "EXIT", which is defined within the ``<Exit>`` tag as the only possible exit of the pipeline.
 In more complex pipelines, there are also forwards that reference other pipes by their configured ``name`` attribute.
+It is also possible to define multiple exits of a ``<Pipeline>``.
+The ``<Exit>`` tags should be wrapped then within an ``<exits>`` tag.

 ..
 NOTE::

    If you studied computer science or mathematics, the following may help.
 A pipeline is an example of a graph, with the pipes being the nodes and the forwards being the edges.
-   Before configuring the individual pipes and forwards, you name all allowed exit states of the pipeline.
-Each forward then either references a next pipe by its name, or names one of the predefined exits to indicate the end of processing.
+   Before or after configuring the individual pipes and forwards, you name all allowed exit states of the pipeline.
+Each forward then either references a next pipe by its name, or names one of the defined exits to indicate the end of processing.

 Conclusion
 ----------

 We implemented a simple adapter.
-It has a receiver that gives our adapter a REST HTTP interface.
+It has a receiver that allows us to trigger it.
 We have a pipeline with a single pipe that outputs a fixed message.
-In the next section, :ref:`helloRest`, we will see our adapter in action.
+In the next section, :ref:`hellohelloTestPipeline`, we will see our adapter in action.